 The job can help if you want to get into politics, lobbying, campaigning or the media.
 Famous ex-presidents of the National Union of Students (NUS) include Jack Straw, Charles Clarke and Stephen Twigg as well as former Guardian columnist David Aaronovitch and Equality and Human Rights Commission chairman Trevor Phillips.

 Tackle difficult issues that employers recognise

 Every day is different as an Officer and thus you will come in to contact with a huge array of influential people.
 You could be introducing students to the Union for the first time through induction talks or visiting partners like Newcastle Football Club or helping out students who’ve come to your office.

 Constantly meeting new people ensures an interesting day everyday.

 5. Make your CV stand out

-Anyone can go for election but, for us at least, only 6 people per year could put it on their CV.
-This, and the contacts made throughout your time as a Sabbatical Officer, will mean you become highly valued in the job market.
+Anyone can go for election but, for us at least, only 7 people per year can put it on their CV.
+This, and the contacts made throughout your time as an Officer, will mean you become highly valued in the job market.

 Make a difference at Newcastle and your CV

 What many people do not realise is that Full-time officers will be trustees of their union and therefore financially responsible (and liable) for a business with a turnover running into millions of pounds.
 With the support of the union, you will allocate this money and thus be a key figure running events.